D-Day Dodgers: The Ballad of the D-Day Dodgers

 Several versions of a song called "D-Day Dodgers", set to the tune "Lili Marleen" (a favourite song of all troops in the North African Campaign – the British Eighth Army was a veteran formation from that theatre before landing in Italy), were sung with gusto in the last months of the war, and at post-war reunions.

 The song was written in November 1944 by Lance-Sergeant Harry Pynn of the Tank Rescue Section, 19 Army Fire Brigade, who was with the 78th Infantry Division just south of Bologna, Italy.
 There were many variations on verses and even the chorus, but the song generally and sarcastically referred to how easy their life in Italy was.
 There was no mention of Lady Astor in the original lyrics.
 Many Allied personnel in Italy had reason to be bitter, as the bulk of material support for the Allied armies went to Northwest Europe after the invasion of Normandy.
 They also noted sardonically that they had participated in several "D-days" of their own before the landings in Normandy became popularly known as "D-Day".
-The expression was used to refer to the day that any military operation began (with "H-hour" being the specific start time of an operation beginning on D-day), but the popular press turned it into an expression synonymous with the Normandy landings only.
+The British Army always goes into action at H-Hour on D-Day, but the popular press turned it into an expression synonymous with the Normandy landings only.
 Italian campaign veterans noted that they had been in action for eleven months before the Normandy landings, and some of those had served in North Africa even before that.

 The numerous Commonwealth War Graves Commission cemeteries across Italy are compelling evidence of the fighting which took place during campaigns such as Operation Avalanche and the subsequent Battle of Monte Cassino.

 Although Hamish Henderson did not write the song, he did collect different versions of it and it is attributed to him in the sleeve notes of the Ian Campbell Folk Group's "Contemporary Campbells".
 Many different variations have been recorded.